-C Based on what we have learned from Hebrews 4:12-13 and James 1:22-25, write a summary of how the wise man will respond to God's Word. -
+(Based on what we have learned from Hebrews 4:12-13 and James 1:22-25, write a summary of how the wise man will respond to God's Word.

+-

+-

+-

+-

+-

+-

+ГΗ IE BIBLE IS LIKE A HAMMER AND LIKE FIRE

+rea s a When we consider the many virtues of the Word of God, we tend to focus on its power to te, instruct, and edify.
+For this reason, it may be somewhat difficult to view the Scriptures in instrument to break, tear down, and destroy.
+Nevertheless, if we are committed to the testimony of Scripture, we must recognize that this is another crucial aspect of its ministry to believer.

+rea s a elf he When we consider the many virtues of the Word of God, we tend to focus on its power to te, instruct, and edify.
+For this reason, it may be somewhat difficult to view the Scriptures in instrument to break, tear down, and destroy.
+Nevertheless, if we are committed to the testimony of Scripture, we must recognize that this is another crucial aspect of its ministry to

-ГН E BIBLE IS LIKE A HAMMER AND LIKE FIRE rea as a self- When we consider the many virtues of the Word of God, we tend to focus on its power to te, instruct, and edify.
-For this reason, it may be somewhat difficult to view the Scriptures n instrument to break, tear down, and destroy.
-Nevertheless, if we are committed to the testimony of Scripture, we must recognize that this is another crucial aspect of its ministry to believer. l.
-F How does the prophet Jeremiah describe the Word of God in Jeremiah 23:29? а a.
-The Word is like a H which S a rock.
-Nothing can stand between the Word of God and its fulfillment according to the sovereign purposes of God.
-It has the power to break open hearts of stone, destroy sin, and demolish every error that opposes the truth of God.
-In this same text, God also uses the metaphor of a consuming fire.
-In both cases, the idea is that God's Word not only renews and edifies but also destroys and consumes.
+rea s a elf- he When we consider the many virtues of the Word of God, we tend to focus on its power to te, instruct, and edify.
+For this reason, it may be somewhat difficult to view the Scriptures in instrument to break, tear down, and destroy.
+Nevertheless, if we are committed to the testimony of Scripture, we must recognize that this is another crucial aspect of its ministry to believer.

-THE POWER OF GOD 5 WORD (PART TWO) do OTES: In this text we see that before God can build up, He must also pluck up, break wan, destroy, and overthrow many things in our lives that are not in accordance with His II.
+THE POWER OF GOD 5 WORD (PART TWO)

+do OTES: In this text we see that before God can build up, He must also pluck up, break wn, destroy, and overthrow many things in our lives that are not in accordance with His II.
 At times, God will use His Word to carry out this painful but essential work.
-3. ve are be div Ac "w II Corinthians 10:4-5, the Apostle Paul describes one aspect of his ministry that appears ry similar to that of Jeremiah in Jeremiah 1:10.
+3. ve are be div Ac II Corinthians 10:4-5, the Apostle Paul describes one aspect of his ministry that appears ry similar to that of Jeremiah in Jeremiah 1:10.
 In verse 4, the Word of God and prayer elikened to "weapons of our warfare."
 The Christian life is a spiritual battle that cannot waged by fleshly means such as eloquence, deception, or clever strategies.
 Only the vinely ordained and empowered means of the Word of God and prayer are sufficient.
-Ecording to Paul in this text, in what ways can the Scriptures and prayer be employed as veapons"? a.
-For the D of F (v.4).
-The word "destruction" comes from the Greek word kathaíresis , which may also be translated, "tearing down" or "pulling down."
-The idea is similar to that found in Jeremiah 1:10.
-The word "fortresses" comes from the Greek word ochúrōma , denoting a fort or stronghold.
-There are often many strongholds of sin that must be destroyed in our lives before we can advance in sanctification and become abundantly fruitful.
-The Word of God and prayer are powerful means to carry out this task. b.
-For DS(v.5).
-The word "destroying" (kathairéō) comes from the same root as "destruction" in verse 4 and carries the same meaning.
-The word "speculations" comes from the Greek work logismós, which in this context refers to carnal speculations or reasoning-ideas that are not conformed to the true knowledge and will of God.
-Such speculations can only be destroyed through the proper use of the Word of God. c.
-For destroying E L thing raised up against the knowledge of God (v.5).
+Ecording to Paul in this text, in what ways can the Scriptures and prayer be employed as reapons"? a.
+To D b.
+To D c.
+To destroy E L opinion raised up against the knowledge of God (v.5).
 The Bible is not opposed to lofty or high thoughts; rather, it encourages men to make full use of their minds and gifts of reason.
 However, the Scriptures do oppose every so-called lofty thought or doctrine that exalts itself above the true knowledge of God and contradicts His revealed will.
 Again, only the Scriptures are sufficient for exposing and pulling down such error.